Why should I hire a someone to cook in my home?

 How long does it take?

 It depends on the service you choose.
-Most batch-cooking sessions are on average around three hours and I can make 4-6 items (eg. two dinners and 3-4 lunchbox items) in the session.
+Most batch-cooking sessions are on average around four hours and I can make 4-6 items (eg. two dinners and 3-4 lunchbox items) in the session.

 Do you cater for food intolerances?